16 Kent Road

 Last year, we mentioned on our Facebook page that if we had 100 likes we would paint a rig pink in support of breast cancer and cancer research as a whole.
 Although we didn't paint the ambulance pink due to the cost, we had it lettered pink.
 We wrote to various doctors offices and providers in the town and raised most of the cost through donations.
 VIGG Designs in Freehold did the artwork and also cut us a break on the cost.

 We were overwhelmed at the support and comments about us doing this.
 There were also the regular negative comments about using the money for better things and how its a waste.
 The ambulance needed to be relettered and we decided to dvo pink since everyone has been affected by losing a loved one to this terrible disease.
 We want to enforce that there is hope out there for those afflicted.
 This is our little way to help show our support.

-The Howell Township First Aid and Rescue Squad #1 (19-21) is a Volunteer Organization that has been serving the community since 1957.
+The Howell Township First Aid and Rescue Squad #1 (19-21) is a Non-Profit organization that is comprised of Volunteer Members and has been serving the community since 1957.
 Made up of Emergency Medical Technicians and Drivers, the squad answers a variety of Emergency and non-Emergency calls.